-Plan most of your meal with the right ratio of protein, fats and low GI carbohydrates.
-Low GI carbs will avoid the spike in insulin levels which eventually assist in stopping body from storing excess glycogen in the form of fats.
+Plan most of your meals with the right ratio of protein, fats, and low GI carbohydrates.
+Low GI carbs will avoid the spike in insulin levels which eventually leads to stopping the body from storing excess glycogen in the form of fats.

-Most of the bodybuilders make the mistake of including High GI carbs in the pre-workout meal.
-Including fast digesting food before workout boost in enegry but it quickly run out.
-Including slow digesting carbs with a scoop of whey protein 30-minutes prior to work seems like a better option for long-lasting energy during training sessions.
+Most of the bodybuilders make the mistake by feeding themselves only High GI carbs in the pre-workout meal.
+Fast-digesting food surely provides a boost in energy but it quickly runs out too.
+Including slow-digesting carbs with a scoop of whey protein 30-minutes prior to work seems like a better option for long-lasting energy during training sessions.

 3# Know when to load High GI carbs

-We suggest you to shoot for about 30-80 grams of those carbs along with fast acting whey, creatine and L-carnitine with your post workout carb for fast absorption, and quick recovery process.
+We suggest you shoot for about 30-80 grams of those High GI carbs along with fast-acting whey, creatine and L-carnitine with your post-workout carb for fast absorption, and quick recovery process.

 4# Cycle it right